What is Capital Gains Tax?

 Effective CGT Rates by Income Bracket (2025–2026)

+There is no flat CGT rate in Australia — your rate is your marginal income tax rate, halved for assets held more than 12 months.
 With the 50% discount, the effective CGT rate for long-term assets is exactly half your marginal rate:

-| Taxable Income (+ gain) | Marginal Rate | Short-term CGT | Long-term CGT (50% disc.) |
+| Taxable income (+ gain) | Marginal rate | Short-term CGT | Long-term CGT ({discountPct}% disc.) |

 |---|---|---|---|